-It wasn’t that long ago that my life was out of control and I had no way out.
-I was hopeless, depressed and anxious and it felt like everywhere I turned there was no help.
-Some seven years earlier when I was 16 my brother and I had been in a tragic accident where he had been killed.
-I had been a promising rugby player and unfortunately broke my back, hands and had other life threatening injuries.
-The dreams that I had were now a gapping black hole of pain, anger, depression, anxiety and resentment.
-I was unable to deal with the pain and used drugs and alcohol just to feel normal.
+Twenty two years ago my life was out of control and I thought I had no way out.
+I was hopeless, depressed, anxious and it felt everywhere I turned, there was no help.
+When I was 17 years old, my brother and I were in a tragic accident where he was killed.
+Before the accident, I had been a promising rugby player but unfortunately I broke my back, hands and had other life threatening injuries.
+The dreams that I had were now a gaping black hole filled with anger, depression, anxiety and resentment.
+I was unable to deal with the pain and used drugs and alcohol to numb out and feel 'normal'.

-International Authority for Professional Coaching and Mentoring (IAPC&M) - Accredited Practitioner
+International Authority for Professional Coaching and Mentoring (IAPC&M) - Accredited Coach